 Bjarni's 5 children were put into foster care and tragically died after escaping.
 This is such a tragic story :(

-Having been found guilty of murder, Steinunn couldn't be buried in the holy ground in the cemetery so she was buried under a pile of rocks (dysjuð) close to Hallgrímskirkja church, which is one of the landmarks of Reykjavík.
+Having been found guilty of murder, Steinunn couldn't be buried in the holy ground in the cemetery, so she was buried under a pile of rocks (dysjuð) on Skólavörðuholt, east of Hallgrímskirkja church, which is now one of the landmarks of Reykjavík.

-The Director of the National Museum ordered that the removal of the rock was immediately stopped and that the bones were taken and buried in an unmarked grave in Hólavallakirkjugarður cemetery in Reykjavík.
+Matthías Þórðarson, state antiquarian, ordered that the removal of the rock was immediately stopped and that the bones were to be taken and buried in the Hólavallakirkjugarður cemetery.

 The plaque on the gravestone of Steinunn in Hólavallakirkjugarður cemetery in Reykjavík

-Here is the information I found in Íslendingabók, in Icelandic only though:
+Here is the information I found in Íslendingabók about Steinunn, in Icelandic:

-The last time I visited the grave of Steinunn a lot of angels had been put on the grave and a candle was lit on it.
+When I have passed by the grave of Steinunn, I have seen a lot of angels on the grave and a lit candle.
 It warms my heart to see that people are attending to her grave.
+I read in the Morgunblaðið paper that a man named Jóhann Kristjánsson has been attending to her grave.

 A group (approx. 100 people) of lawyers from Lögmannafélag Íslands - the Icelandic Bar Association visited Sjöundá and a debate took place at Rauðasandur.